teamclairvoyant/Hortonworks-AmbariAlerts-Analyser/README.md

 # Hortonworks-Analyze-AmbariAlerts
-Retrieve the history of alerts for a specific type and requirements .
+Retrieve the history of Ambari alerts for a specific type and requirements .